Ireland Wedding Venues & Planning Guide

 The country's compact size works in couples' favor: Shannon Airport to the Cliffs of Moher takes under an hour, Dublin to the Wicklow Mountains under forty-five minutes.
 Guests can fly into multiple entry airports and mix post-wedding travel through different regions, making Ireland an ideal destination for couples whose guests want a broader European adventure around the celebration.

-Couples drawn to Ireland also love nearby Scottish Highlands, United Kingdom and Cotswolds, United Kingdom for a similar wedding experience.
+Couples drawn to Ireland often stay at nearby Scottish Highlands, United Kingdom and Cotswolds, United Kingdom.
+Same weather window, a slightly different room.

 Fairy-Tale Castle Venues